Book cover of "The Python-based Laboratory" by John Essick Python Programs and Ancillary Materials for

 Bio

 John Essick is a solid-state physics experimentalist whose research interests center on the optoelectronic properties of semiconductors and teaching interests on advanced laboratory development.
-He has been a professor in the Reed College Physics Department since 1993, where he is currently the David W. Brauer Professor of Physics.
+He has been a professor in the Reed College Physics Department since 1993, where he is currently the Emeritus David W. Brauer Professor of Physics.
 Prior to his position at Reed, he was a professor in the Physics Departments of Occidental College and California State Polytechnic University, Pomona.

 Essick’s doctoral work investigated the defect states in hydrogenated amorphous silicon using capacitance-based techniques.
-While at Reed, he has supervised 72 yearlong senior thesis projects on semiconductor topics including crystalline & amorphous silicon, novel III/V materials, quantum dots and photovoltaic cells as well as his other interests in quantum optics and laser-based atom trapping.
+While at Reed, he has supervised 72 yearlong senior thesis projects on semiconductor topics including crystalline & amorphous silicon, novel III/V materials, quantum dots, and photovoltaic cells as well as his other interests in quantum optics and laser-based atom trapping.

 Education